 The “Block.”
 It is what keeps us from tapping into the creative side of our brains and producing great photography.
 Whenever you find yourself struggling to find inspiration in your photography, here is a list of 10 ways to rediscover the world around you and get you shooting again:

-Okay let’s be real, buying new gear is probably the last on your list.
-It is just extra money we most likely don’t have right now.
+Okay let's be real, buying new gear is probably the last on your list.
+It is just extra money we most likely don't have right now.
 However, we need to have the right gear for the right shoot and using our favorite kit lens for everything is not the solution to getting creative again.
-So if you are looking at taking more landscapes but all you have is 70-200mm lens… look at getting the right lens to allow you to take the landscapes you wished you could.
+So if you are looking at taking more landscapes but all you have is a 70-200mm lens… look at getting the right lens to allow you to take the landscapes you wished you could.
 If funds are in short supply, consider renting a lens for a weekend shoot.

 If you are interested, we have a list of gear we have tried and tested here: Recommended Gear

 This can actually be really inspiring for some people.
 It might even be helpful for those who are just learning about photography and need some one-on-one help with the camera and instant feedback about the shots you're taking.
 There is a website called www.meetup.com that allows you to search for groups of interest in your local area.

 Another benefit in joining a group like this is that you'll be with other people taking photos of the same thing (most likely) and you will have the chance to see their vision.
 I have been apart of several groups like this and it is extremely interesting to see how many different photos are created out of the same scene.

 This can be as basic or extreme as you would like.
 It could be a side of town you don't often visit or a whole new city (or even country) you would like to visit.
 Sometimes getting out of the simple routine of life and allowing ourselves to see what is around can make a world of difference.

 It is for the same reason we like to visit attractions away from where we live as opposed to seeing the ones in our own background.
 It's different.